Dosage Form: gel

 If testosterone abuse is suspected, check serum testosterone concentrations to ensure they are within therapeutic range.
 However, testosterone levels may be in the normal or subnormal range in men abusing synthetic testosterone derivatives.
 Counsel patients concerning the serious adverse reactions associated with abuse of testosterone and anabolic androgenic steroids.
 Conversely, consider the possibility of testosterone and anabolic androgenic steroid abuse in suspected patients who present with serious cardiovascular or psychiatric adverse events.

-With large doses of exogenous androgens, including Testosterone Gel 1%, spermatogenesis may be suppressed through feedback inhibition of pituitary follicle-stimulating hormone (FSH) which could possibly lead to adverse effects on semen parameters including sperm count.
+With large doses of exogenous androgens, including Testosterone Gel, spermatogenesis may be suppressed through feedback inhibition of pituitary follicle-stimulating hormone (FSH) which could possibly lead to adverse effects on semen parameters including sperm count.

 Prolonged use of high doses of orally active 17-alpha-alkyl androgens (e.g., methyltestosterone) has been associated with serious hepatic adverse effects (peliosis hepatis, hepatic neoplasms, cholestatic hepatitis, and jaundice).
 Peliosis hepatis can be a life-threatening or fatal complication.
-Long-term therapy with intramuscular testosterone enanthate has produced multiple hepatic adenomas.
-Testosterone Gel 1% is not known to cause these adverse effects.
+Long-term therapy with intramuscular testosterone enanthate, which elevates blood levels for prolonged periods, has produced multiple hepatic adenomas.
+Testosterone Gel is not known to cause these adverse effects.
+Nonetheless, patients should be instructed to report any signs or symptoms of hepatic dysfunction (e.g., jaundice).
+If these occur, promptly discontinue Testosterone Gel while the cause is evaluated.

-Androgens, including Testosterone Gel 1%, may promote retention of sodium and water.
-Edema, with or without congestive heart failure, may be a serious complication in patients with preexisting cardiac, renal, or hepatic disease [see Adverse Reactions (6.2)].
+Androgens, including Testosterone Gel, may promote retention of sodium and water.
+Edema, with or without congestive heart failure, may be a serious complication in patients with preexisting cardiac, renal, or hepatic disease.
+In addition to discontinuation of the drug, diuretic therapy may be required.

-The treatment of hypogonadal men with testosterone may potentiate sleep apnea in some patients, especially those with risk factors such as obesity or chronic lung diseases [see Adverse Reactions (6.2)].
+The treatment of hypogonadal men with testosterone may potentiate sleep apnea in some patients, especially those with risk factors such as obesity or chronic lung diseases.

-Androgens, including Testosterone Gel 1%, should be used with caution in cancer patients at risk of hypercalcemia (and associated hypercalciuria).
+Androgens, including Testosterone Gel, should be used with caution in cancer patients at risk of hypercalcemia (and associated hypercalciuria).
 Regular monitoring of serum calcium concentrations is recommended in these patients.

-Androgens, including Testosterone Gel 1%, may decrease concentrations of thyroxin-binding globulins, resulting in decreased total T4 serum concentrations and increased resin uptake of T3 and T4.
+Androgens, including Testosterone Gel, may decrease concentrations of thyroxine-binding globulins, resulting in decreased total T4 serum concentrations and increased resin uptake of T3 and T4.
 Free thyroid hormone concentrations remain unchanged, however, and there is no clinical evidence of thyroid dysfunction.

-Alcohol based products, including testosterone gel 1%, are flammable; therefore, patients should be advised to avoid fire, flame or smoking until the testosterone gel 1% has dried.
+Alcohol-based products, including Testosterone Gel, are flammable; therefore, patients should be advised to avoid fire, flame or smoking until the Testosterone Gel has dried.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.